-If folkloric tales hold even a fraction of truth, then dragons lived everywhere on Earth.
-Chinese dragons are known world-wide.
+If there is a grain of truth in the folkloric tales, then we should believe that dragons lived everywhere on Earth.
+Chinese dragons are known worldwide.
 European knights were saving princesses from dragons for centuries during the early Medieval age.
 Aboriginal Americans had huge snake-like creatures that greatly resembled dragons.
 Even Russians had their own dragon called Zmey Gorynych (Змей Горыныч).

 Zmey Gorynych is a male creature with three heads and wings.
 We don’t know much about his wings, but somehow he flies.
 In some folklore stories (bylinas), when a hero cut one of Zmey’s three heads off, another three immediately sprout in its place.
 Some dragons (probably Zmey Gorynych’s distant relatives) had 5, 7, 9 or even 12 heads.

 However, the main problem with Zmey Gorynych was not his fire-breathing ability.
 The dragon demanded young virgins every year and committed mass destructions if his demand was not satisfied.
 Once, he kidnapped a niece of Kiev’s king, which later proved to be a fatal mistake.
 A superhero (‘bogatyr’ in Russian, ‘богатырь’) named Dobrynya Nikitich promised the king to rescue his niece and, like any superhero, he was very persistent with his intentions.
 He killed Zmey Gorynych in a three-day, three-night uninterrupted battle and brought the girl safely back to Kiev.